 How is shoulder dislocation or instability diagnosed?

-The orthopedists at MedStar Orthopaedic Institute are highly skilled in diagnosing and treating shoulder pain, dislocation, and instability.
+The orthopedists at MedStar Orthopaedic Institute are highly skilled in diagnosing and treating pain, dislocation, and instability.
 Our initial exam will generally include:

 - Medical history evaluation – This includes asking questions about previous shoulder injuries and dislocations.
 It can also include questions about whether you have other medical problems, and if you take any medications.

 - Physical exam – Your orthopedist will examine your shoulder and arm to evaluate your pain and sensitivity, strength, range of motion.

 - Imaging tests – Your doctor may want to examine the bones and joints themselves using a variety of imaging techniques, including:

 - X-ray, which can help determine if you have any broken bones